vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 The opt-in use case was rejected as the technique was meant to be immediately useful in improving DNS resiliency for all clients.

-The reporting case was ultimately also rejected as working group participants determined that even the simpler version of a proposed option was still too much bother to implement for too little perceived value.
+The reporting case was ultimately also rejected because even the simpler version of a proposed option was still too much bother to implement for too little perceived value.